Extended regime of nematic order in an interacting monomer-dimer model of Heilmann and Lieb: Preliminaries

 \item \emph{Prescribed boundary conditions}.
 Let $\rho\in\Omega$.
 Define the set of dimer configurations in $\Lambda$ (more precisely, in $\V\cap\Lambda$) with $\rho$-boundary conditions as

 \item \emph{Vacant boundary conditions}.
 Define the set of dimer configurations in $\Lambda$ with vacant boundary conditions as

 \end{enumerate}

-\begin{remark} As a cautionary note, the way that the monomer-dimer model is defined on the edge set of $\Z^2$ is a possible source of confusion to readers accustomed to lattice spin models where configurations are specified directly on the vertices.
+\begin{remark} As a cautionary note, the way that the monomer-dimer model is defined on the edge set of $\Z^2$ may be a source of confusion for readers accustomed to lattice spin models where configurations are specified directly on the vertices.
 Our notation $\V$ for the edge set of $\Z^2$ is intended to mitigate this confusion. \end{remark}